 Journeys by a less ancient (only 31-year-old) Land Rover from England to South

 Africa provided the basis for several editions of the Bradt guide Africa Overland, including the sixth

 edition published in April 2014 and the seventh coming soon.

-During 2011 they returned to Tibet, this time driving the same old Land Rover back from Kathmandu to the UK overland via Lhasa, through China, Kazakhstan, Russia and Western Europe.
+During 2011 they returned to Tibet, this time having shipped the same old Land Rover from Durban to Mumbai, then driving back from Kathmandu to the UK overland via Lhasa, through China, Kazakhstan, Russia and Western Europe.

 In 2007 they wrote the Cicerone guide to Mount Kailash and Western Tibet, as well updating the Grand Canyon guide.
 Their Annapurna trekking guide was first published by Cicerone in January 2013, with the 2nd edition in 2017.